sprangerik/frame-acknowledgement/draft-sprang-avtcore-frame-acknowledgement.md

 ## Receiver-Triggered Resync

-A receiver that supports sending resync requests (R=1 in the Frame Acknowledgement Feedback message) MAY indicate that it will trigger resync based on decode starvation, and MAY configure the timeout for doing so, using an optional parameter on the "frame-ack" rtcp-fb attribute.
+A receiver that supports sending resync requests (R=1 in the Frame Acknowledgement Feedback message) MAY indicate that it will trigger resync based on decode starvation, and MAY configure the timeout for doing so, using an optional parameter on the "frame-acknowledgement" rtcp-fb attribute.

 The "resync-timeout" parameter specifies the time in milliseconds that the receiver will wait for decoding to make progress before sending a resync request.
 Decode starvation occurs when the receiver cannot advance decoding (e.g., it is blocked waiting for a frame or data that cannot be recovered).
 If decoding does not make progress for the specified duration, the receiver MAY send a Frame Acknowledgement Feedback message with the R flag set and a Resync Frame ID referencing the last successfully decoded frame.